The Advantages and Disadvantages Of Peer to Peer Lending

 - Employment status

-Most peer-to-peer loans are unsecured.
+One of the peer-to-peer lending pros and cons is that most peer-to-peer loans are unsecured.
 That means you can get them even if you do not have collateral.
 However, defaults are rarely tolerated and you could be slapped with an exorbitant interest rate next time you try to borrow again.

 Many P2P lending platforms also allow you to settle your balance early with no extra fees.
 You can usually negotiate for better terms and get them as they want your business.

-The disadvantages of P2P lending for borrowers
+The disadvantages of peer to peer lending for borrowers

 While most platforms won’t perform a hard credit check, technology is improving.
 To ensure that you’re creditworthy, many platforms may still require a lot of personal information to determine your eligibility for loans.